-Our year-long effort to support Operation Christmas Child continues as we work to meet our goal of 100 shoeboxes.
+Speaking of Operation Christmas Child, our year-long effort to support this ministry continues as we work to meet our goal of 100 shoeboxes.
 Each month, we are collecting items that can be included in the shoeboxes.

 - During September, we are collecting children’s socks for both boys and girls.

 We have a blue collection box near the basket where we collect our OCIM food offerings each Sunday.
 Just drop your Operation Christmas Child donations in the blue box after you’ve put your canned fruit or nonperishable items in the OCIM basket!
 Your gifts will show the love of Christ and the power of the gospel to a child or a family whose life you will indelibly touch, even though you may never meet them.

 In the church office, we now have a blue notebook that is our “Have It/Need It” Notebook.
 The idea is that if you have something, an item or a helping hand, that you think someone else could use, write it in the “Have It” section.
 In the “Need It” section, perhaps you need some help around the house or the yard.
 If you think of something when you’re away from the church, just email the church office at

 and we’ll write it in for you.
 We’ll also post things that are written in the notebook on our website, and I’ll include them in my eNotes.
 This is just another way that we can “let our love be genuine” and care for and support one another.

 - John and Joan Black are looking for two used bicycles for their grandsons, ages 13 and 11.
 If you can help, please contact John and Joan or the church office.
 Thanks!

 We collect canned fruit and other non-perishable items to support the food pantry at OCIM throughout the year.
 Please remember to bring your OCIM offerings each week as a way of reaching out to brothers and sisters around us.